vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### MeshAnnotation.Auto Algorithm

-* Check all the vertices in Mesh and collect vertices with bone weights for Head and its descendant
+* For a mesh specified as `auto`, each vertex will be checked whether it contains the weight of Head bone (or the child of the Head bone)
-* Binarize Mesh into the one containing triangles with the above-mentioned vertices and the other one containing triangles with the rest of the vertices
+* Split the mesh into two groups: the first group contains triangles with HeadBone-related vertices while the second group contains triangles with the rest of the vertices
-* Set the mesh containing the above-mentioned vertices as ThirdPersonOnly, and the mesh containing the other vertices as Both
+* Set the mesh containing the HeadBone-related vertices as `thirdPersonOnly`.
+And another mesh is set as `both`

 ### LookAt